lauraa0055/github-tutorial/README.md

  "git remote rm origin"

- One more thing, you somehow get into this [screen](https://preview.c9users.io/laura5a/github-learning/github-tutorial/Screen%20Shot%202018-10-25%20at%204.11.13%20PM.png?_c9_id=livepreview0&_c9_host=https://ide.c9.io) just do "control x"
+ One more thing, you somehow get into this [screen](https://preview.c9users.io/laura5a/github-learning/github-tutorial/Screen%20Shot%202018-10-25%20at%204.11.13%20PM.png?_c9_id=livepreview0&_c9_host=https://ide.c9.io) just do "control x".
    That happens when you only type "git commit" and not a message afterwards

 ---